panda-re/panda_studio/docs/DEVELOPMENT_GUIDE.md

 ## [internal](../internal)

 This folder contains the model and database code that MongoDB uses, as well as the configuration for MongoDB.
 Within this folder is the [api folder](../internal/api/), which has implementations for each API endpoint in their respective files (images.go, programs.go, etc.).
 The [db folder](../internal/db/) contains both the models, as Go structs, for each item and the repos folder contains the logic for getting and storing data to and from MongoDB and MinIO object storage.
 The endpoints written in the api directory call directly to the implementations in the [db/repos](../internal/db/repos/) folder.
+Unlike the panda_api folder in cmd, the api folder here contains implementations whereas the other simply starts the API.